When life gets weird, and more and more stressors are added to your list – you can say one of two things:

 - Good food & nutrition.
 Eat well.
 Take your vitamins.
 Avoid crap.
 (By the way – read Chemistry of Joy if you really want to explore how supplements can improve your brain function and mood!)

 - Meditation.
 5 minutes everyday listening to your breathing.
 Seriously, it works.
+Check out Discover for oils to help you relax.

 - Silent time.
 Schedule time away from your phone and your email.